-The international race to a viable COVID-19 vaccine is ongoing, including in China, where COVID-19 infections first broke out.
+The players in the international COVID-19 vaccine race include China, where COVID-19 infections first broke out.
 Chinese biotech company Sinovac has developed a vaccine called CoronaVac.
 This vaccine is made from an inactivated version of the virus that causes COVID-19 (called SARS-CoV-2).
 Read on to learn more about how CoronaVac works in detail.

 Table of Contents: